mleggett25/Titanic_Challenge/README.md

 Kaggle provided a training dataset and a test dataset.
 The training dataset included the 'Survived' variable and was used to train the machine learning model.
 The test dataset does not include the 'Survived' variable and was used to test whether or not the model was able to accurately predict whether or not the passenger survived.
 The predictions are submitted to Kaggle and an accuracy score is given.

+The training dataset includes 891 observations and the test dataset includes 418 observations.

 ![Data Dictionary](Images/titanic_data_dictionary.PNG)

 ## Missing Values